 - Adding it to your domain’s DNS

 Let’s talk about each of these steps in more detail.

 Verify if DKIM and/or SPF are set up properly

 As mentioned earlier, having either of them is compulsory for DMARC to work.
 But having one that returns negative results for legitimate emails will also do no good.
 The DMARC test will fail automatically if SPF or DKIM fails.

 In the respective articles mentioned above, we’ve mentioned various tools for validating either method.
 Check them out before you proceed further.

 DMARC forces receive servers to perform a domain alignment test on top of the traditional SPF/DKIM validations.
 That’s why it’s imperative to have everything in place to avoid unpleasant surprises.

-If you have only SPF set up, check if the following two match:
+If you have only SPF set up (don’t forget to avoid multiple SPF records), check if the following two match:

 - ‘Envelope from’ address – the address emails are sent from

 - ‘Return-path’ address – the address emails will be directed to if a recipient responds to an email